Testing modified gravity with the eccentric neutron star--black hole merger GW200105: Introduction

 The presence of measurable eccentricity can turn on the emission of GW radiation not only at twice the orbital frequency (as in circular binaries) but at a whole spectrum of integer multiples of the orbital frequency~\cite{Peters:1963ux}.
+We emphasize that these harmonics do not arise from higher multipole moments, but are generated solely by the leading–order quadrupolar radiation.
+Because the orbital velocity varies significantly over an eccentric orbit, the motion produces multiple Fourier harmonics of the orbital phase, so a large number of harmonics are required to accurately model an eccentric waveform.
 As the eccentricity increases, the number of contributing higher harmonics also grows, and contributions of these harmonics to the waveform become stronger.
 Consequently, the complex waveform morphology induced by eccentricity enhances our ability to probe gravity with greater precision~\cite{Ma:2019rei, Moore:2020rva}.
-On the other hand, neglecting orbital eccentricity into the waveform model when conducting GR deviation tests can lead to false positives~\cite{Narayan:2023vhm, Saini:2023rto, Bhat:2024hyb, Shaikh:2024wyn}.
+On the other hand, neglecting orbital eccentricity in the waveform model when conducting GR deviation tests can lead to false positives~\cite{Narayan:2023vhm, Saini:2023rto, Bhat:2024hyb, Shaikh:2024wyn}.

 We show that this behavior also seems to be present for GW200105.
 Fig.~\ref{fig:violin_tiger} shows the marginalized posterior distributions of the parameterized deviation in the inspiral post-Newtonian (PN) coefficients obtained by analyzing the GW200105 event.
 These results are obtained using the Test Infrastructure for General Relativity (TIGER) framework~\cite{Roy:2025gzv, Meidam:2017dgf, Agathos:2013upa, Li:2011cg, bilby-tgr} with a quasi-circular waveform model \phXPHM~\cite{Pratten:2020fqn, Garcia-Quiros:2020qpx, Pratten:2020ceb}.
 The GR value lies outside the 90\% credible interval except at 1PN and 1.5PN (see \emph{Supplemental Material}).
 We compare these results with a GW200105-like eccentric-precessing injection and recovery with the same TIGER model.
 The GR value lies outside the 90\% credible region for all PN coefficients except at 1.5PN.
 The posteriors obtained from both cases show consistent directional shifts with respect to the GR value across all PN orders.
 This behaviour indicates that the apparent deviation may arise from the consequence of unmodelled eccentricity in the TIGER baseline waveform, rather than a true violation of GR.